derekdainys/arista-bgp-sr-data-center/README.md

 # BGP-SR Data Center on Arista EOS

-I was having trouble to find documentation on Arista's website on how to do BGP-SR. So, I decided to build a single protocol Data Center with EVPN-MPLS.
+I was having trouble finding documentation on Arista's website on how to do BGP-SR. So, I decided to build a single protocol Data Center with EVPN-MPLS.
 BGP is used to distribute labels for MPLS and BGP is also used as overlay with EVPN.

 ---